-You can practice mindfulness every day, by just being conscious of everything around you.
+You can try mindfulness every day, by just being conscious of everything around you.
 But you can strengthen this ability to be in the moment by various forms of mindfulness meditation, which can be practised walking or in a seated or standing posture.

 The benefits of being mindful include reducing stress, increasing performance and productivity, and gaining awareness of our own and other’s wellbeing.
-Many of these benefits are similar or shared with the benefits of regular meditation practice.
+Many of these benefits are similar or shared with the benefits of regular meditation.
 There are so many studies that back up these benefits with lots of evidence and facts.